MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

 	A matrix with row and column categories in 'simple' format.

-This simple format allows users to encode column categories as a extra rows underneath column labels and row categories as an extra columns next to row labels.
+This simple-category format allows users to encode column categories as a extra rows underneath column labels and row categories as an extra columns next to row labels.
 The above screenshot of an Excel spreadsheet shows a single row category being added as an additional column of strings (e.g. ``Type: Interesting``) and a single column category being added as an additional row of strings (e.g. ``Gender: Male``).
 Up to 15 categories can be added in a similar manner.
 Titles for row or column names or categories can be added by prefixing each string with ``'Title: '`` (note the space after the colon).
 For example the title of the column names is ``Cell Line`` and the title of the row categories is ``Gender``.
 See `rc_two_cats.txt`_ for an example of this matrix format.
 Titles, if given, will be shown as labels above row/column names or adjacent to row/column categories.

-Tuple Matrix-Category Format
+Tuple-Category Matrix Format
 ============================
 Row/column names and categories can also be encoded as Python `tuples`_ as shown below: